Albert-Gao/blog/source/_posts/setup-nginx-step-by-step.md

 We first update our repository list, then we update it.

 ## 2. Let the firewall run.
 Remember the last time when we setup a linux system?
-Firewall is important, it can make your server more secure, and after we install the nginx, we definitely gonna install one.
+Firewall is important, it can make your server more secure, and after we install the nginx, we definitely will install one.
 Linux itself use a packet filtering system named `netfilter`, and you need to use commands like `iptables` to manipulate it to create your rules.
 While this takes time to get familiar with.
 Ubuntu has a ufw (uncomplicated firewall) to greatly simplify the procedures.

 You can use the `list` command to check the application profiles.
 ``` bash